Hungry Healthy Happy

 • Puff pastry - We "cheated" and used store bought.
 We hardly ever make our own pastry, as they store bought one is just as good and saves so much time.
 These chocolate puff pastry pinwheels are meant to be quick and easy, and using store bough pastry means they only take 5 minutes to prepare.

 • Banana - Banana helps to add some natural sweetness to these.
-As you would expect, they do give them a banana flavour, so it isn't one for those that really hate banana.
+As you would expect, they do give them a banana flavour, so it isn't one for those that really don't like banana.
 But, the chocolate is the main flavour in this.

 • Chocolate spread - The star of the pinwheels!
 The great thing about these is that we have used our homemade healthier Nutella, which is lighter than store bought.
 But, you can also buy a reduced sugar chocolate spread.
 There are quite a few options in the supermarkets now, so take a look.
 The nutritional information reflects that we used our homemade version.